About Your Surgery

 Stop Taking Certain Medications

-Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (e.g., Advil®, Motrin®) and naproxen (e.g., Aleve®).
+Stop taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil®, Motrin®) and naproxen (Aleve®).
 These medications can cause bleeding.
 For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 Note the Time of Your Surgery

 A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
 The clerk will tell you what time you should arrive at the hospital for your surgery.
-If you are scheduled for surgery on a Monday, you will be called on Friday.
-If you do not receive a call by 7:00 pm, please call 212-639-5014.
+If you’re scheduled for surgery on a Monday, you will be called on Friday.
+If you don’t receive a call by 7:00 pm, please call 212-639-5014.

 Follow a Clear Liquid Diet, if Needed

 You may need to follow a clear liquid diet the day before your surgery.
 A clear liquid diet includes only liquids you can see through.
-Examples are listed in the table below.
-You cannot eat any solid foods while on a clear liquid diet.
-Your nurse will tell you if you need to follow a clear liquid diet.
+Examples are listed in the “Clear Liquid Diet” table.
+While you’re following this diet:

 You may also need to do a bowel preparation in order to empty your bowels before surgery.
-If you need to do this, your nurse will give you instructions.
+If you need to do this, your nurse will tell you.

-On the morning before your surgery, mix all 238 grams of MiraLAX with the 64 ounces of clear liquid until the MiraLAX powder dissolves.
-Once the MiraLAX is dissolved, you can put the mixture in the refrigerator, if you prefer.
+- Mix all 238 grams of MiraLAX with the 64 ounces of clear liquid until the MiraLAX powder dissolves.
+Once the MiraLAX is dissolved, you can put the mixture in the refrigerator, if you want to.

-At 5:00 pm on the day before your surgery, start drinking the MiraLAX bowel preparation.
+- At 5:00 pm on the day before your surgery, start drinking the MiraLAX bowel preparation.
 Drink 1 (8-ounce) glass of the mixture every 15 minutes until the container is empty.
-When you’re finished drinking the MiraLAX, drink 4 to 6 glasses of clear liquids.
-You can continue to drink clear liquids until midnight, but it is not required.

-Apply zinc oxide ointment or Desitin® to the skin around your anus after every bowel movement.
+Apply petroleum jelly (Vaseline®) or A&D® ointment to the skin around your anus after every bowel movement.
 This helps prevent irritation.

 Shower With Hibiclens